dmg85/terminal-commands/README.md

-# Terminal-commands 🧑🏻‍💻 x macOs
+# Terminal-commands 🧑🏻‍💻 x Linux/macOs

 Repository with the list of the basic commands to operate from the terminal.